microsoft/foodvibes-ai/README.md

     cd foodvibes-ai
     ./scripts/setup/foodvibes/setup_docker.sh
 ```
-and follow prompts to consfigure and start up the system.
+and follow prompts to configure and start up the system.
 For detailed instruction see [SETUP.md](SETUP.md).

 # Introduction